ethmarks/ethmarks.github.io/blog_src/waterman.md

 date: 2025-04-25
 tags: [curios]
 slug: waterman
+description: An exploration of the Waterman Butterfly map projection, its advantages, disadvantages, and visual appeal.
 ---

 I'm willing to bet that you've seen a map of the Earth before.